 On Monday, March 20, 2017, Lt.
 Amy Chamberlin and Assistant Chief Vic Wahl presented detailed information on the implementation of IA Pro Software and the plan to implement an Early Warning System utilizing the IA Pro Software to support internal investigations and personnel management.
 The program has been in place for one year and all complaints and all use of force data have been entered into the system since 1/1/2016.
-The data is reviewed daily and the Chief is briefed every Monday on the data.
-Some of the other data entered into the system include information related to pursuits, squad crashes, use of force, as well as audit results related to squad cars, email and messages.
+The use of force data is reviewed daily and the Chief is briefed every Monday about the data.
+Other data entered into the system includes information related to pursuits and squad crashes, as well as audit results related to squad cars, email and messages.
 IA Pro allows PS/IA the ability to monitor officers who are on probation or "work rules".
 IA Pro has a great deal more capability than is currently in use.
 PS/IA is looking at how best to utilize IA Pro to implement an Early Warning System.